pixl8/Preside-CMS/support/docs/docs/02.devguides/22.restframework/page.md

 The `@restUri` annotation defines URL patterns that will be matched by this resource.
 It can optionally contain wildcards that map to variable names indicated by curly braces `{somevariable}`.
 Individual patterns are separated with a comma.

-The entire URL path for routing a REST request to this resource will be made up of three parts:
+The entire URL path for routing a REST request to a resource will be made up of three parts:

 1. The configured REST path that tells PresideCMS that this is a REST request.
 The default is `/api`.
 2. The path to the specific API that the resource lives under, i.e. the folder structure beneath `/handlers/rest-apis`